rrvt/pp/README.md

 The following tools must be available to build these applications:

-  o Visual Studio 2017 (VS17) or later. o The WiX Toolset must be installed in Visual Studio. o The "HTML Help Workshop" (google it) must be installed.
+  - Visual Studio 2017 (VS17) or later.
+  - The WiX Toolset must be installed in Visual Studio.
+  - The "HTML Help Workshop" (google it) must be installed.

 Optional Tools:

-  o WixApp -- Application to produce a Wix Product.wxs file (see GitHub)
+  - WixApp -- Application to produce a Wix Product.wxs file (see GitHub)

 ### Build Procedure

 Build in SlickEdit or VS17:

-  o Find the Solution file: .../Sources/pp/pp/pp.sln. o Open the Solution File in VS17 or SlickEdit o Optional -- Execute command Build/Clean Solution o Execute command Build/Build Solution
+  - Find the Solution file: .../Sources/pp/pp/pp.sln.
+  - Open the Solution File in VS17 or SlickEdit
+  - Optional -- Execute command Build/Clean Solution
+  - Execute command Build/Build Solution

 If all the prequisites are available then it should compile and link all products into the current configuration directory (e.g. .../Sources/pp/Debug/, or .../Sources/pp/Release/).
 All the build products